-Where r is your Schwarzschild radius.
+Where r is your Schwarzschild radius (r_s).

-4. Use your Schwarzschild radius to calculate the volume of the black hole.
-Now that you know the volume of your black hole, you can now calculate the density with Equation 3: $\rho = \frac{M}{V} \qquad (Equation 3)$ w where $ ho$ is the density, M is the mass of the black hole, and V is the volume.
-5. Calculate the density of your black hole by plugging in the mass (given in Equation 1) and your volume from Question 4. l 6.
-The volume of 1 teaspoon is approximately $5\times 10^{-6}~\text{m}^3$.
-Use your density and your volume to calculate the amount of mass the black hole would have in that small a volume.
+4. Use your Schwarzschild radius from Question 1 to calculate the volume of the black hole.

+Now that you know the volume of your black hole, you can now calculate the density as:

+$$\rho = \frac{M}{V} \qquad (Equation 3)$$

+where ρ is the density, M is the mass of the black hole and V is the volume.

+5. Calculate the density of your black hole by plugging in the mass (2 x 1031 kg) and your volume from Question 4.

+6. Now that we have our density, we can calculate the mass in a teaspoon.
+The volume of 1 teaspoon is approximately 5×10^{-6} m3.
+Use your density from Question 5 and the volume of a teaspoon to calculate the amount of mass the black hole would have in that small a volume (Hint.
+Rearrange Equation $3 \rightarrow M = \rho V$).